YVCHV/endoexplorer/README.md

-An adapted GUI of picamera app for 4 inch display for medical endoscopy with album orientation,
+Adapted GUI of picamera app for 4 inch display for medical endoscopy with album orientation,
 ISO and exposure corection.